TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Simulation Studies

 \subsection{Baseline Selection}

-For comparative analysis, we adopt \prevmethod~\cite{zhao2024tac} as our primary baseline, a selection driven by its demonstrated superiority in manipulation effectiveness, outperforming traditional pre-planned methods, impedance control strategies, and learning-based approaches across diverse manipulation scenarios.
-Since successful task completion is a prerequisite for meaningful efficiency evaluation, we focus our comparative analysis exclusively on methods that reliably satisfy this fundamental criterion.
+For comparative analysis, we adopt \prevmethod~\cite{zhao2024tac} as our primary baseline, a selection driven by its demonstrated superiority in manipulation effectiveness.
 The key architectural distinction between \prevmethod and our proposed \method framework lies in their fundamental approach to manipulation control. \prevmethod implements a two-stage \textbf{reactive} paradigm: an execution stage that performs the primary manipulation, followed by a separate recovery stage that corrects contact deviations after they occur.
 In contrast, \method integrates these functions into a unified \textbf{proactive} process that anticipates and preemptively addresses potential deviations, enabling more fluid and continuous manipulation.

+Beyond the primary baseline, we evaluate \method against three additional baselines spanning traditional pre-planned methods, impedance control strategies, and learning-based approaches to contextualize our contribution within the broader literature.
+The pre-planned method leverages known kinematics to generate trajectories.
+To model parameter estimation uncertainty in real-world deployment, we perturb the ground-truth kinematic parameters with Gaussian noise (variance equals \(0.01\)), a level consistent with the accuracy of current vision-based estimation methods~\cite{yu2024gamma,wang2024rpmart}.
+The impedance control baseline operates under the same prior-free setting as \prevmethod but excludes tactile feedback, instead relying on impedance adaptation to accommodate deviations.
+Finally, the learning-based baseline employs FlowBot3D~\cite{eisner2022flowbot3d} in a zero-shot setting, which is trained to use visual feedback for manipulation guidance.

 To ensure a fair and rigorous comparison, both methods operate under identical initialization conditions as specified in \cref{sec:simulation-setup}, including consistent robot configuration, initial grasp state, and interaction direction.
-This standardized experimental protocol effectively isolates the impact of their differing control strategies, ensuring that performance differences directly reflect the fundamental distinction between reactive and proactive approaches to manipulation.
+This standardized experimental protocol effectively isolates the impact of their differing control strategies, ensuring that performance differences directly reflect the fundamental distinction.